 Q: What Are Some Nmap Alternatives?

-There are some alternatives to Nmap, but most of them are focused on providing specific, niche functionality that the average system administrator does need frequently.
+There are some alternatives to Nmap, but most of them are focused on providing specific, niche functionality that the average system administrator does not need frequently.
 MASSCAN, for instance, is much faster than Nmap but provides less detail.
 Umit, by contrast, allows you to run several scans at once.

 In reality, however, Nmap provides all the functionality and speed that the average user requires, especially when used alongside other similarly popular tools like NetCat (which can be used to manage and control network traffic) and ZenMap (which provides a GUI for Nmap)